Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/HomeDecorating/comments/1h925f6/bathroom_renovation_before_after/

-Going dark on all walls requires confidence but delivers atmosphere that lighter palettes simply cannot achieve.
-The right wood tone prevents the darkness from feeling oppressive.
+Why it works: Going dark on all walls requires confidence but delivers atmosphere that lighter palettes simply cannot achieve.
+The right wood tone prevents the darkness from feeling like you’re bathing in a cave.

-The charcoal walls r/GroovyGerbers chose have enough depth to read almost black in lower light but reveal their color near the windows.
-That medium-tone wood vanity with its simple drawer fronts keeps the focus on material quality rather than decorative details.
-The black countertop integrates seamlessly with the walls while the brass fixtures catch light and create focal points.
+Charcoal walls with enough depth to read almost black in lower light but reveal their true color near windows create incredible mood.
+A medium-tone wood vanity with simple drawer fronts keeps focus on material quality rather than decorative details.
+A black countertop integrates seamlessly with the walls while brass fixtures catch light and create focal points.

-That black-framed mirror is oversized deliberately—it bounces light around the space and creates the illusion of another window.
-The checkered floor in cream and black adds pattern at the bottom of the room where it grounds the space without overwhelming it.
+An oversized black-framed mirror is deliberate here.
+It bounces light around the space and creates the illusion of another window.
+A checkered floor in cream and black adds pattern at the bottom of the room where it grounds everything without overwhelming.

-Ambient lighting becomes crucial in dark bathrooms.
-Notice the pendant lights providing both task illumination and decorative interest.
-The warm bulbs counteract the cool black and make the space feel inviting rather than stark.
-If you’re painting walls this dark, buy sample pots and live with them for several days to see how they perform in your specific lighting conditions.
+Ambient lighting becomes absolutely crucial in dark bathrooms.
+Pendant lights providing both task illumination and decorative interest, with warm bulbs counteracting cool black, make the space feel inviting rather than stark.

 Spa-Like Setup with Wood Slat Wall and Black Fixtures